pxlit-projects/project-BjornBovendeerdPXL/architecture/architecture.md

 ## Synchroon
-Fetching posts, comments and reviews.
+Fetching linked posts, comments and reviews from the database

 ## Asynchroon
 Adding comments or reviews to existing posts.